We are focused on reducing emissions from our operations, becoming carbon neutral in 2020 and net-zero by 2030.

 YVR measures greenhouse gas emissions under three categories: direct emissions from airport operations, indirect emissions from electricity and emissions generated from our partners and the community.

-As outlined in our 2020 – 2024 Environmental Management Plan, we have made a bold, multi-decade commitment to become carbon neutral in 2020 and achieve net zero carbon emissions by 2050.
+We made a bold commitment to become carbon neutral in 2020 and net zero by 2030.
 This commitment considers direct emissions for airport operations.

-- Providing ground power units so crews can shut down aircraft engines and plug into BC’s clean electricity
+- Implementing an APU Shutdown Procedure for airlines and providing ground power units to encourage crews to shut down aircraft engines and plug into BC’s clean electricity

 YVR became carbon accredited through Airports Council International (ACI) and its Carbon Accreditation program in 2016.
-In 2018, YVR received Level 3 Carbon Accreditation from ACI, recognizing our efforts to be a leader in sustainability.
-From May 2018 to May 2019, airports that were a part of the Airport Carbon Accreditation program collectively reduced CO₂ emissions by more than 322,000 tonnes, the equivalent benefit of planting eight million trees over 10 years.
+In 2018, YVR received Optimisation (Level 3) Carbon Accreditation from ACI, recognizing our efforts to be a leader in sustainability.
+From May 2018 to May 2019, airports that were a part of the Airport Carbon Accreditation program collectively reduced CO₂ emissions by more than 322,000 tonnes, the equivalent benefit of planting eight million trees over 10 years

 Learn more about our progress with reducing greenhouse gas emissions and improving energy efficiency in our Annual and Sustainability Report.